aau-claaudia/hpc/docs/ai-lab/index.md

 !!! info "Not suitable for CPU-only computational tasks"
     The powerful GPU processors allow users to process large datasets much more efficiently than would be the case with pure CPU processing - given that your application can be parallelised in a GPU compatible manner.
 At the same time, the AI Cloud platform is not designed for CPU-only computational tasks, and we have alternative recommended platforms, such as [UCloud](/ucloud/) or [Strato](/strato/) for those needs.

+!!! info "Review the terms and conditions"
+    Before getting started, take a few moments to review the [terms and conditions](/assets/terms-and-conditions-ai-lab.pdf) of using AI-LAB, and don't hesitate to [reach out](https://serviceportal.aau.dk/serviceportal?id=emp_taxonomy_topic&topic_id=82a253e8838fc21053711d447daad328){target="_blank} to our support team if you have any questions or concerns.